Nano Banana 2 is now live! 🍌

 Healthcare and Diagnostics

 Medical applications now combine visual analysis (X-rays, MRIs) and even audio inputs (patient descriptions) to create more comprehensive diagnostic tools.
-Developers can build these systems using realtime endpoints for responsive patient interactions.
+Models like Stable Diffusion 3.5 enable detailed medical image analysis while maintaining interpretability.

 E-commerce and Retail